-The Company derives no income from operations and limited working capital.
-Accordingly, the activities of the Company have been financed by cash raised through private placements of securities, convertible debentures and sales of non-core assets.
+The Company derives no income from operations.
+Accordingly, the activities of the Company have been financed by cash raised through private placements of securities, convertible debentures, exercise of warrants and sales of non-core assets.
 As the Company does not expect to generate positive cash flows from operations in the near future, it will continue to rely primarily on additional financings to raise capital.
-During the year ended December 31, 2022, the Company received cash proceeds of \$14,051,731 from private placements and \$150,000 from stock options exercised.

-At the date of this MD&A, the Company estimates that the Company's cash balance is adequate to carry on business activities for the next 24 months, assuming no material transactions during this period.
+At the date of this MD&A, the Company estimates that its cash balance is adequate to carry on business activities for the next 24 months, assuming no material transactions during this period.
+During the year ended December 31, 2023, the Company received proceeds of \$1,630,775 from the exercise of warrants and \$430,000 from the exercise of options.
+In addition, subsequent to year end, the Company received proceeds of \$21,794,137 from the exercise of warrants.
 Thereafter unless it commences producing hydrocarbons in sufficient quantities to meet the Company's ongoing need for additional working capital, the Company might need to secure additional financing.
 The most significant variables for cash movements are expected to be the size, timing and results of the Company's compliance requirements and its ability to continue to access additional capital to fund its ongoing activities.
 Although the Company has been successful in raising funds to date, there is no assurance that future equity capital and / or debt capital will be available to the Company in the amounts or at the times required or on terms that are acceptable to the Company, if at all.
 See "Risk Factors" below.